 To use this command, your administrator account's access control profile must have either w or rw permission to the wvsgrp area.
-For details, see Permissions on page 43.
+For details, see Permissions on page 45.

-Description Default Type a unique name for the profile name.
+Variable Description Default " <wvs_profile_name>"</wvs_profile_name> Type a unique name for the profile name.
 The maximum length is 63 characters.
-No default.
-Enter the URL that you want to scan, such as www.mytestwvs.com.
-No default.
-Select an existing scan template that you want to use in the profile.
-No default.
-Type the number of seconds for the vulnerability scanner to wait for a response from the website before it assumes that the request will not successfully complete, and continues with the next request in the scan.
+No default. scan-target <scan-target str></scan-target Enter the URL that you want to scan, such as www.mytestwvs.com.
+No default. scan-template <scan- template_id></scan- Select an existing scan template that you want to use in the profile.
+No default. request-timeout <request-timeout_int></request-timeout_int> Type the number of seconds for the vulnerability scanner to wait for a response from the website before it assumes that the request will not successfully complete, and continues with the next request in the scan.
 It will not retry timeout requests.
-0 If enabled, the scanner will ignore all session cookies sent by the target web application. disable Custom: when there is no user-agent in custom headers, the actual user-agent sent is FortiWeb WVS; when useragent is set in custom headers, the actual user-agent sent is the value set in custom-user-agent <custom-user-agent_str> on page 611. random: When the user-agent-type is random, and there is no user-agent in custom headers, the actual user-agent sent is random; when user-agent is set in custom headers, the actual user-agent sent is random.</custom-user-agent_str> custom Enter the custom user-agent value.
+0 ignore-session-cookies {enable disable} If enabled, the scanner will ignore all session cookies sent by the target web application. disable user-agent-type {custom random} Custom: when there is no user-agent in custom headers, the actual user-agent sent is FortiWeb WVS; when useragent is set in custom headers, the actual user-agent sent is the value set in custom-user-agent <custom-user-agent_str> on page 638. random: When the user-agent-type is random, and there is no user-agent in custom headers, the actual user-agent sent is random; when user-agent is set in custom headers, the actual user-agent sent is random.</custom-user-agent_str> custom custom-user-agent <custom- user-agent_str></custom- Enter the custom user-agent value.
+No default. custom-header0 <custom- header0_str></custom- You can define the host, user agent, and other common headers in the request.
+No default. custom-header1 <custom- header1_str></custom- You can define the host, user agent, and other common headers in the request.
+No default. custom-header2 <custom- header2_str></custom- You can define the host, user agent, and other common headers in the request.
+No default. custom-header3 <custom- header3_str></custom- You can define the host, user agent, and other common headers in the request.
+No default. custom-header4 <custom- header4_str></custom- You can define the host, user agent, and other common headers in the request.
+No default. custom-header5 <custom- header5_str></custom- You can define the host, user agent, and other common headers in the request.
+No default. custom-header6 <custom- header6_str></custom- You can define the host, user agent, and other common headers in the request.
 No default.
-You can define the host, user agent, and other common headers in the request.
-No default.
-You can define the host, user agent, and other common headers in the request.
-No default.
-You can define the host, user agent, and other common headers in the request.
-No default.
-You can define the host, user agent, and other common headers in the request.
-No default.
-You can define the host, user agent, and other common headers in the request.
-No default.
-You can define the host, user agent, and other common headers in the request.
-No default.
-You can define the host, user agent, and other common headers in the request.
-No default.
-Type a unique name for the profile name.
-The maximum length is 63 characters.
-Enter the URL that you want to scan, such as www.mytestwvs.com.
-Select an existing scan template that you want to use in the profile.
-Type the number of seconds for the vulnerability scanner to wait for a response from the website before it assumes that the request will not successfully complete, and continues with the next request in the scan.
-It will not retry timeout requests.
-If enabled, the scanner will ignore all session cookies sent by the target web application.
-Custom: when there is no user-agent in custom headers, the actual user-agent sent is FortiWeb WVS; when user-agent is set in custom headers, the actual user-agent sent is the value set in custom-user-agent-type is random, and there is no user-agent in custom headers, the actual user-agent sent is random: when the user-agent is set in custom headers, the actual user-agent sent is random; when user-agent is set in custom headers, the actual user-agent sent is random; when user-agent value.
-Pou can define the host, user agent, and other common headers in the request.
-You can define the host, user agent, and other common headers in the request.
-You can define the host, user agent, and other common headers in the request.
-You can define the host, user agent, and other common headers in the request.
-You can define the host, user agent, and other common headers in the request.